Panasonic LX100 II vs Pentax K-1 II

 It is notable that the K-1 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX100 II does not feature such a mic input.

-Both the LX100 II and the K-1 II are recent models that feature in their makers' current product line-up.
+Both the LX100 II and the K-1 II are recent models that are part of the current product line-up.
 The K-1 II replaced the earlier Pentax K-1, while the LX100 II followed on from the Panasonic LX100.
+Further information on the two cameras, as well as related accessories, can be found on the official Panasonic and Pentax websites.

 Review summary: Panasonic LX100 II vs Pentax K-1 II